afnanmmir/AfnansNotes/content/index.md

 Feel free to search for a note by their titles or tags and have fun reading.

+Have a look at my [travel posts](travel/travel.md)

 This is mainly a personal space for me to put down my thoughts and notes, but if you happen to stumble upon this site, I hope you find something interesting or useful.